7 Contact Form UX Mistakes That Cost You Enquiries (And How to Fix Them)

 How to Identify Contact Form Friction on Your Website

-You don't need a full UX audit to start diagnosing contact form problems.
-Look for these warning signals:
+You do not need a full audit to start diagnosing the problem.
+Watch for these signals:

-• High page traffic to your contact page but very few form submissions
+• High traffic to the contact page but very few submissions

-• Strong desktop conversion rates but noticeably weaker performance on mobile
+• Strong desktop conversion but noticeably weaker performance on mobile

-• Repeat questions or enquiries coming through other channels (email, social DMs) from users who couldn't complete the form
+• Repeat enquiries arriving through other channels from users who could not complete the form

-• Unusually high spam leads — a sign that your form lacks sufficient friction for bots but too much for real users
+• Unusually high spam leads, a sign the form has too little friction for bots and too much for real people

-• No post-submission confirmation email set up — a sign that the end-to-end experience hasn't been fully tested
+• No post-submission confirmation email, a sign the end-to-end flow was never fully tested

-Not every improvement requires a development sprint.
-Here are changes that most teams can implement quickly:
+Not every improvement needs a development sprint.
+Most teams can do these quickly:

-• Remove any field that is not genuinely required to start the conversation
+• Remove any field not genuinely needed to start the conversation

-• Change 'Submit' to a specific action label such as 'Send My Enquiry'
+• Change "Submit" to a specific label such as "Send My Enquiry"

 • Add one sentence above the button explaining your response time

-• Make the phone number field optional and add a brief reassurance note
+• Make the phone number optional with a short reassurance note

-• Verify the success confirmation message displays correctly after submission
+• Confirm the success message displays correctly after submission

-• Test the form on a real iPhone and Android device — not just a browser simulator
+• Test on a real iPhone and Android, not just a browser simulator

-• Add a privacy reassurance line below the form (e.g. 'We respect your privacy.
-No spam, ever.')
+• Add a privacy line below the form ("We respect your privacy.
+No spam, ever.")

 Frequently Asked Questions